 On that note, let us depart from the usual method of measuring investing ‘success’.
-Instead of assuming that you had a big chunk of change laying around let’s imagine you spent the last decade signed up to Procter & Gamble’s (PG) direct stock purchase plan instead.
-Picture this scenario.
-At the start of the 2010s you commit to deploying $500 each month from your paycheck to purchasing fresh Procter & Gamble stock.
+Instead of assuming that you had a big chunk of change laying around, let’s imagine you spent the last decade signed up to Procter & Gamble’s (PG) direct stock purchase plan instead.
+Picture this scenario: at the start of the 2010s you commit to deploying $500 each month from your paycheck to purchasing fresh Procter & Gamble stock.
 On top of that, you check the box to automatically reinvest cash dividends at whatever the prevailing market price is on the dividend pay date.

-Furthermore, as each year closes out you decide to bump up the monthly payments in the next year by $100.
+Furthermore, as each year closes out, you decide to bump up the monthly payments in the next year by $100.
 You figure that your rate of savings should reflect the fact that income tends to rise with age.
 That means you would be deploying $600 per month in 2011, rising to $700 per month in 2012, $800 per month in 2013, and so on.
 You decide to commit to this pattern for an initial period of ten years, so that by 2019 you end up spending $1,400 each month purchasing extra shares of Procter & Gamble stock.

 Regular Investment Plan

 As you enter the 2020s here is what you see when you check your progress.
 In total, you spent $114,000 from your post-tax income buying just over 1,410 shares of Procter & Gamble stock.
 Your weighted-average purchase price over the decade was just over $80 per share, or some $42 below the current market price.

 This year, I expect the stock to pump out somewhere in the region of $3.05 per share in cash dividends.
 With your 1,630 shares, that gives you a potential annual income stream of around $5,000 before tax.
-Furthermore, even if you never invested another dime into additional stock (whether that be via reinvested dividends and/or fresh capital) that income stream should continue to grow ahead of inflation.
+Furthermore, even if you never invested another dime into additional stock, whether that be via reinvested dividends and/or fresh capital, that income stream should continue to grow ahead of inflation.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!